zhaox0/SMVC/README.md

-## Code Availability
+## Code
+We are currently organizing and refactoring the codebase.
-The source code will be released upon acceptance of the paper.
+The complete code and pretrained models will be released upon acceptance.